rutisegal/assembler/README.md

 The code must compile **without any warnings** under these flags.

+### 🏃 How to Run

+1. Build the project:
+   make

+2. Run the assembler on example files:
+   ./assembler examples/file1 examples/file2

+3. Clean build artifacts:
+   make clean

 ### Input Format

 The program accepts a list of assembly source file names (without the `.as` extension) as command-line arguments.